RyanO97/stageBotSmash/README.md

 # Stagebot 1.0.2
-# Stage Picking - A necessary process betweeen two entrants in a fighting game tournament that decides the stages for each game in a series.
+# Stage Picking - A necessary process betweeen two entrants in a fighting game tournament that decides the stages for each game in a match.

 This is Project "Stagebot"(Subject to change, please and thanks!) <br />